Teacher

 with Richard Robinson

-Join Richard on a painting adventure to one of his favorite painting spots - Point Lobos, California.
+Join me in a painting adventure to one of my favorite painting spots - Point Lobos, California.
 Paint this stunning impressionistic coastal scene with ease using big brushes.
 Follow along step by step using the resource photos or use the techniques to create something more your own.

 Whenever you’re ready!
 The lesson is available online any time, and your access to the lesson never expires.